-For nearly a decade, Samonie has been an advocate for safety issues throughout the pipe-liner industry.
+For nearly a decade, Mr. Samonie has been an advocate for safety issues throughout the pipe-liner industry.
 He started his safety debut in Raleigh, North Carolina as a Safety Manager for Coastal Mechanical.
 He realized his passion for safe practices and began to become more involved in all aspects of safety.
 In only five months, Samonie was promoted as a Regional Safety Manager.
 He transferred to Infrasource in Ypsilanti, Michigan and continued his talents within the Great Lakes area.
 Although he loved his work and travel, he eventually wanted to settle down and start a family with his wife.
-He moved down to Detroit, Michigan and was offered a position within IPR as a Safety Manager for the Great Lakes Region.
-"One of the best qualities of IPR is the communication...between any management...," said Samonie.
+He moved down to Detroit, Michigan and was offered a position within IPR as an EH&S Manager for the Great Lakes Region.
+"One of the best qualities of IPR is the communication," said Mr. Samonie.
 "I love being in Safety because I love being able to make a difference in the atmosphere/culture of the men in the field."